yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	```

 	:::warning:Warning
 	Change the value of the `salt` flag to a private string of at least 20 characters.
-This value is used by Hub to generate seeds.
+This value is used by Hub to create seeds.

+	You must keep the value of your salt safe to secure your users' tokens.
+For security, we recommend [installing a signing server](../how-to-guides/install-the-signing-server.md) to keep secure information such as salts separate from Hub.
+	:::

+	:::info:
 	This example assumes that you have a local IRI node connected to port `14265`.
 We recommend this option.
 If you want to connect to a trusted remote node, replace the value of the `apiAddress` field with the URL or IP address of the node that you want to connect to.

 	Hub can't connect to nodes that use the HTTPS protocol.
 [View a list of available nodes](https://iota.dance/).
-	:::

-	:::info:
 	To view the available [configuration options](../references/hub-configuration-options.md), do the following:

 	```bash